Fractional CTO

 A horizontal brushstroke with paint drips of varying lengths falling at irregular intervals — depth forms unpredictably wherever curiosity lingers

 Daniel Rabinovich, COO and former CTO of Mercado Libre, says nothing is riskier today than being a super-specialist.
-He manages 140,000 people, and he's also a magician, a chess player, a speedcuber, and a musician.
+On top of managing 140,000 people, he's a magician, a chess player, a speedcuber, and a musician.

 If you're building a compiler, designing an airplane, or operating on a brain, you don't want the renaissance man.
 You want the person who has done this one thing ten thousand times.

 The specialist is optimized for a world that doesn't change much.
-The expert generalist is antifragile.
-To borrow Nassim Taleb's term: someone who gains from disorder, because every disruption is just another opportunity to learn a new domain and spark new ideas.
+The expert generalist, on the other hand, is antifragile.
+To borrow Nassim Taleb's term: they gain from disorder, because every disruption is another opportunity to learn a new domain and connect ideas.

 This Harvard study posted 166 R&D problems that specialist teams couldn't crack.
 About a third were solved by outsiders, and the further the solver's field was from the problem's domain, the more likely they got it.
 Chemists solving biology problems.
 Physicists solving chemistry problems.

-My years implementing ERPs for Argentine SMBs taught me how businesses actually run beneath the org chart.
-A decade later, that same knowledge helped me diagnose problems everyone assumed were technical when they were actually organizational.
-And my economics background also helped me frame those decisions in a way non-technical stakeholders could buy into.
+My years implementing ERPs for Argentine SMBs gave me a good sense of how businesses actually run beneath the org chart.
+A decade later, that knowledge lets me diagnose problems by seeing past the purely technical.
+And my economics background helps me frame those decisions in a way non-technical stakeholders can understand.

 Maybe it's time to change a diaper, plan an invasion, write a sonnet, program a computer, and cook a tasty meal.